Total time: 1 hour 30 minutes Difficulty: intermediary

-I don't know about you but I really like ravioli.
+I don't know about you, but I love ravioli.
 Unfortunately, ravioli dough contains gluten.
-The idea came to me, for the holidays, to revisit Banh Cuon, this Vietnamese street pancake.
-Here is a sophisticated recipe for Banh Cuon with Lobster and Truffle , enhanced with a vin jaune sauce.
-Lobster and truffle combine wonderfully, and the elegance of vin jaune creates a perfect harmony.
-Spinach, celery and carrots add a touch of freshness and crunch to this exceptional ravioli, which will appeal to lovers of refined cuisine and those intolerant to gluten.
+For the holidays, I had the idea to revisit Banh Cuon, that Vietnamese street pancake.
+So here's a sophisticated recipe for Banh Cuon with Lobster and Truffle , enhanced with a Vin Jaune sauce.
+Lobster and truffle are a perfect match, and the elegance of the Vin Jaune creates a harmonious whole.
+Spinach, celery, and carrots add a touch of freshness and crunch to this exceptional ravioli, which will appeal to lovers of fine cuisine and those with gluten intolerance.

 Difficulty: Intermediate